Helping Families Recover for Over 10 Years

 There is a probability that you parental intuition is right if you suspect that is taking alcohol or drugs.
 Young adults and teens are more likely to develop physical and emotional dependence than adults because of the developing adolescent brain.
 It is advisable for parents to teach their children about the risks of using alcohol and drugs.
 It is good to intervene immediately if they suspect alcohol or drug abuse.
 A young adult or teen who abuses alcohol or drugs is in danger of serious physical and emotional consequences.
 Drug or alcohol abuse has psychological, behavioral and physical signs.
 Your child could be abusing alcohol or drugs if they exhibit these symptoms.

-Are Therapy and Counseling a Part of Drug Treatment?
+Are Therapy & Counseling a Part of Residential Inpatient Treatment?

 Therapy and counseling is not only part of drug treatment, but it is also an essential component of treatment for addiction.
 It is advisable for an individual to take part in therapy or counseling after completing a medical detox.
 Drug and alcohol abuse is usually a sign of an underlying problem.
 A lot of individuals use alcohol or drugs to gain relief when they suffer from low self-esteem, depression, anxiety, and others.
 You have to identify and address the problems which led to the start of the substance abuse issues.
 There are various therapies offered by most addiction treatment programs such as family therapy, group therapy, and individual counseling.